EPAS Mock-Election at USP College – Results and Analysis

 - Sebastian Rapley Mende

-In addition, there was a second ballot with a referendum question.
-The question was "Should the United Kingdom rejoin the European Union?", with two options available for voters, "Yes, we should rejoin the European Union" and "No, we should not rejoin the European Union".
+The referendum posed the question "Should the United Kingdom rejoin the European Union?", with two options available: "Yes, we should rejoin the European Union" and "No, we should not rejoin the European Union".

 Turnout

-For the entire college, there were 213 votes out of the roughly 2,500 students and staff present in the college at the time of the election (16th – 17th June, meaning that only Year 1 students were participating as Year 2 students had finished their exams beforehand), representing an approximate turnout of 8.5%.
+In total, there were 213 votes, out of roughly 2,500 students and staff who were present in the college at the time of the election, equivalent to a turnout of around 8.5%.
 Of this, 142 votes were cast by students and 71 by staff, with an approximate turnout of 6.8% for students and 17.8% for teachers.
-In addition, there were 89 votes at Palmer's Campus (9.9% turnout) and 124 votes at Seevic Campus (8.3% turnout).
+While there were 89 votes at Palmer's campus, equivalent to a turnout of 9.9%, 124 votes were cast at Seevic campus (turnout of 8.3%).

-This low turnout likely occurred for two reasons.
-First, the lack of information about the election might have resulted in fewer people voting as they did not even know an election was taking place.
-Posters advertising the election were sparse (partially due to restrictions on the use of posters within the college) and the PowerPoint presentation that went to tutorials was not shown in many tutorials.
-The other reason was that the election took place late in the summer term, only four weeks before the end of term, which is when attendance at the college decreases significantly, meaning that many students may have not been in college when the election took place.
-However, low turnout from students is consistent with national trends, where young people are the age group with the lowest turnout, for example during the 2019 General Election, the 18-24 age bracket had a turnout of 52% compared to 81% for the 75+ bracket.
+The low turnout amongst students likely occurred for two reasons.
+First, limited information about the election meant that awareness was low.
+There were few posters advertising the election due to restrictions on the use of posters within the college and a PowerPoint presentation about the election that was circulated to teachers was not shown in many tutorials.
+Second, the election took place late in the summer term, only four weeks before the end of term.
+At this time of year, college attendance is lower than usual because students who have completed their GCSE or A-level exams no longer need to attend classes.
+The low turnout amongst students is consistent with national trends: young people are typically the age group with the lowest turnout in elections.
+For example, during the 2019 General Election, the 18-24 age bracket had a turnout of 52% compared to 81% for the 75+ bracket.

 The Mock-Election Ballot – USP College